The plan year will close

 When does testing need to happen?

 Testing is required as of the last day of the plan year.
-In practice, you want results several months before that deadline so there is still time to act on anything that needs to be corrected.
+You want results before that deadline so there is still time to act on anything that needs correcting.
 Once the year closes, the window to fix problems closes with it.

 Does the IRS receive these results?

-No. Nondiscrimination test results are retained by the employer as internal compliance documentation.
-They are never filed with the IRS.
-If your plan is ever audited, the records need to be available.
-We retain documentation on your behalf so it is there when you need it.
+No. Results are retained by you as the employer as internal compliance documentation.
+They are never filed with the IRS and are only needed if your plan is audited.

 What happens if our plan fails a test?

 A failed test affects only the employees the law identifies as highly compensated.
 The rest of your workforce is unaffected.
-That said, the financial and administrative consequences for the affected employees and the employer can be significant, which is why catching a problem early matters so much.
+The financial consequences for those employees and the employer can be significant, which is why catching a problem early matters.

 How many tests does our plan need?

 That depends on which benefits your plan offers.
-A basic premium-only plan has a smaller set of required tests than a plan that also includes spending accounts.
-When you submit your information, we identify which tests apply to your specific plan and run only those.
+A basic premium-only plan has fewer required tests than a plan that also includes spending accounts.
+We determine which apply and run only those.